ndean06/soc-automation2-project/README.md

 ### Splunk Detection

-- Ingested Windows 10 and Sysmon telemetry through the Splunk Universal Forwarder.
+- Ingested Windows Security, PowerShell, and Defender events through the Splunk Universal Forwarder.
-- Created detection logic for the controlled Atomic Red Team activity.
+- Created detection logic for the controlled Event ID `4625` failed-logon activity.
-- Configured Splunk to trigger the automation workflow when the search returned a matching event.
+- Configured Splunk to trigger the automation workflow when the search returned at least three failures within five minutes.

 ### n8n Orchestration